 Israel, also known historically as Palestine, has a long, turbulent history, and it’s not getting any calmer.
 One interesting thing about this godforsaken land, and I mean that literally, is how arid, infertile and unwelcoming it is, yet people from all over the world are clamouring to live there, to join the religious hoe-down in Jerusalem and never mind barren land, water shortages, nervous 17 year olds fingering M-16s, over-excitable attack helicopters, suicide bombings or brutal racial murders.

 Smart, determined, hardworking Jews fear smart, determined, hardworking Palestinians, who reciprocate with the barely controlled fury of an oppressed people.
-Meanwhile Christians of all denominations and races wander around blissfully ignoring it all, happy in the Holy Land, while the USA pumps in $10bn a year to keep the wheels of Zion turning, much of which the far right spends on building avant-garde weapons and fomenting war against half their own people and the entire Arab world.
+Meanwhile Christians of all denominations and races wander around blissfully ignoring it all, happy in the Holy Land, while the USA pumps in billions of dollars a year to keep the wheels of Zion turning, much of which the far right spends on building avant-garde weapons.
 Israel: dry it is, dull it isn’t.

 ***Jerusalem.
 The Old City is where you’ll find most of the sights – and they’re stunning – including the prime Muslim and Jewish attractions at the Temple Mount, the Christian pilgrimage site of the Church of the Holy Sepulchre along with Golgotha/Calvary/Garden Tomb (two locations where Christ may have been crucified/entombed.
 Other than religion the souk/suq/market makes an interesting walk, as do the ramparts and medieval gates.